- Home

 New Hampshire's Right to Know Law, RSA Chapter 91-A, states: "Openness in the conduct of public business is essential to a democratic society.
 The purpose of this chapter is to ensure both the greatest possible public access to the actions, discussion and records of all public bodies, and their accountability to the people."
 RSA 91-A:1.

 The Right to Know Law affects every aspect of local government in our state.
 Every board, committee, commission, and subcommittee in every town, city, and village district in New Hampshire must comply with this law.
+Because we comply with New Hampshire's Right to Know Law, RSA 91-A, we are not required to follow FOIA Statute due to the fact that the Town is not a federal institution.
 The following information is offered to guide the public in gaining access to public records in the custody of the Town of Salem.
-The information and lists contained herein are not exhaustive, and any questions or concerns regarding public records should be directed to the Assistant Town Manager.
+The information and lists contained herein are not exhaustive, and any questions or concerns regarding public records should be directed to the Town Manager's Office.

 Available Public Records